binchick-in/ai-stack/README.md

 ## Features 🌟

-- **AI-Powered Proxies** 🤖: Leverage the power of AI with our `litellm-proxy` service, integrating with OpenAI and Anthropic APIs.
+- **AI-Powered Proxies**: Leverage the power of AI with our `litellm-proxy` service, integrating with OpenAI and Anthropic APIs.
-- **User-Friendly Web Interface** 🌐: Access your tools through a sleek web UI powered by `open-webui`.
+- **User-Friendly Web Interface**: Access your tools through a sleek web UI powered by `open-webui`.

-## Open WebUI Tools
+## Open WebUI Tools 🛠️
-- **Google Calendar Integration** 📅: Fetch upcoming events effortlessly with our `GoogleCalendarClient`.
+- **Google Calendar Integration**: Fetch upcoming events effortlessly with our `GoogleCalendarClient`.

 ## Quick Start 🚀